 - Community engagement: Engage with community groups that might be affected by our actions to ensure that their interests, safety and well-being are appropriately integrated into our decision-making.

-- Philanthropy: Empower our employees to participate in—and use our resources to give back to—the communities in which we operate.
+- Philanthropy: Encourage our employees to participate in the communities in which we operate.

 Mitigate the impact of our operations on the environment